brittwhipp/final-project/README.md

 # Week 1
-This week I sketched out how my things will be arranged on my page.
+This week I sketched out how things will be arranged on my page.
 I also started reading about how to use bootstrap styles and navbar.
-I have really been struggling to understand it so far.
+I have been struggling to understand it so far.
 I also collected all the data on the shelters I want to include in my map.
 I have been trying to get the map to work, but so far it hasn't worked.
-I read and collected information that will be included in my page such as why to adopt and resources for after adopting.
+I read and collected information that will be included in my page such as why to adopt and resources for new pet owners.
 I also picked out the colors for my page and decided I will be adding a paw print icon to give the page a kind of continuous theme.

 *resources
   *http://www.hhhstopeka.org/adopt/top-10-reasons-to-adopt-from-an-animal-shelter/